Essex County Massachusetts Freedom Case Participants 1760 - 1783

 - Peter Frye Esq.
 Peter Frye, appointed [to the ECCP] January 15, 1772, was born in Andover in 1723 and graduated at Harvard in 17 44.
 He removed to Salem and taught school, and was also Colonel in the Militia and Register of Probate for Essex County from September 29, 1773, to the Revolution.
 He remained on the bench until the Revolution and being a Loyalist went to England where he died in 1820.
 Davis, History of Judiciary in Massachusetts

-- Charles Furbush Captain in Colonel Bridge's Regiment at Bunker Hill, 1775.
+- Charles Furbush Yeoman Accused of currency forgery in 1771 along with his "Negro servant" Cesar (see Suffolk Files #132111 and #132112).
+Captain in Colonel Bridge's Regiment at Bunker Hill, 1775.
 Three sons died of illness in 1788.
 Acquired Pomp at 16 years old.
 Mistreated him and in 1795, Pomp murdered him.
+Pomp was publicly executed in Ipswich, the last public execution in Massachusetts.

 - Tamar Graves Marriage to Casar denied by Taylor when both Casar and Tamer were Danvers residents April 15 1769.
 Identified as Indian woman.
 SCJ June Courrt refused testimony as Casar's wife.
 Lived as man and wife with Casar using last name of Dole in Andover and two children until her death at 76 years old in 1816.